JonnoFTW/jonnoftw/README.md

 - 🔭 I’m currently working at YourAnswer.io on a variety of projects including data processing and presentation, machine learning, amongst other things
 - 💬 Ask me about my PhD thesis
-- 📫 Reach me on irc: jonno_ftw on freenode
+- 📫 Reach me on irc: jonno_ftw on irc.libera.chat

 Most of the code from my PhD is here